renuo/i18n-docs/README.md

 Although we use it with Google Docs, it could be used with any CSV file.

-*this gem is currently in use and tested with Rails 3.1.
-It probably works with other 3.x versions, but probably not 2.x at the moment.*
+*this gem is currently in use and tested with Rails 6.1, 7.0.
+It may works with older versions as well.*

 ## Features